mrdarylguy/mrdarylguy/README.md

-Coming from a physics background, I built numerical models in Python for quantitative finance application.
-I am currently building in Rust, Solana and React.
+Coming from a physics background, As side projects, i built numerical models in Python for quantitative finance application.
+Building up my knowledge in Rust, Solana.